chesterchou1/hugo-portfolio/content/project/tmba-2/index.md

 slides: ""
 ---

-{{< callout type="warning" >}}
+{{< callout >}}
 Please note that this page is a work in progress.
-We are actively updating and adding content to provide you with the most comprehensive information possible.
-Some sections may be incomplete or under development.
-We appreciate your patience and understanding as we strive to deliver a valuable and enriching experience.
+I'm actively updating and adding content since some sections may be incomplete or under development.
 Feel free to check back regularly for updates, and thank you for visiting!
 {{< /callout >}}

 > Recap from [previously](/project/tmba-1/): All above is just the beginning.
 What's really challenging is where the root cause of the problem is, and happen to be my very reason why I choose to do in the first place, and not thinking about personal interest or opportunity cost.